LeoLawrence/HealthInsights/README.md

 ## Disclaimer

 **This app is for informational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
-Always consult with a qualified healthcare professional for medical advice.**
+Always consult with a qualified healthcare professional for medical advice.
+This app is also not affiliated with any brands or companies.**

 ---